Marc Short: Career

-Short served as finance director for Oliver North's unsuccessful 1994 Senate campaign in Virginia.
+Short was finance director for Oliver North's unsuccessful 1994 Senate campaign in Virginia.
 He then worked as spokesperson and executive director for The Freedom Alliance.
 Short was also the executive director of Young America's Foundation.
 In 1998, the group purchased the Reagan Ranch in California, with the intention of using it for leadership seminars for college students.
 Short managed the property with his wife and got his start in fundraising from conservative donors.
 The Shorts then returned to Virginia, where he received his MBA from the University of Virginia.

 Following his graduation, Short was hired as a spokesperson for the Department of Homeland Security.
 He then worked for Republican Senator Kay Bailey Hutchison, eventually becoming her chief of staff.
 When Hutchison ran for Governor of Texas, Short started working for then-Congressman Mike Pence, who named him chief of staff for the House Republican Conference in 2009.
 He remained in the position until 2011.
 Short was then hired by Koch Industries and eventually transitioned to become the President of Freedom Partners, a non-profit, 501(c)(6) chamber of commerce located in Arlington, Virginia that is largely funded by Charles and David Koch.
-He served as the organization's President until 2016.
+He was the organization's president until 2016.

 In February 2016, Short left his position at Freedom Partners to start his own consulting firm.
 Among his clients were Marco Rubio's presidential campaign and Pence's Indiana gubernatorial campaign.
 Pence eventually withdrew from the gubernatorial race to become Trump's running mate.
 On June 16, 2016, Short was named Communications Advisor to then vice presidential candidate Pence.